Abiybeshah/printf/README.md

-This is the custom made printf function that can print in all formats.
+This is the custom made printf function that, can print in all formats.